 - Electric anchor capstan.

-- Selden spars and headsail furler.
+- Selden spars, spinnaker pole, and headsail furler.

 - Quicksilver 310 Dynamic Hypalon XD rigid inflatable dinghy.